trondarild/leabra_processing/leabra_processing_dev/notes.md

 # Notes
 * 2022-01-06
+   * todo: develop compensatory recruitment of extra units when existing units lose efficacy due to adenosine induced threshold increase
    * perhaps add optional index limits to connection, so can partially connect two populations: from_ix, to_ix, where default is full connection
 * 2022-01-05
    * #puzzle: see that weights saturate for random associator test, and do not get less than 4.0 in error (ie all hots are wrong).
 In python impl can get less than 2 in error after 100 steps
 * 2022-01-02
    * Can isolate larger parts of network like BG by implementing an interface with following methods:
       * getinputlayer -> Layer